Test in production without watermarks.

 Works wherever you need it to.

-A barcode is a type of machine-readable code which stores information about various items in the form of lines and spaces arranged in a pattern.
+A barcode is a type of machine-readable code that stores information about various items in the form of lines and spaces arranged in a pattern.
 Barcodes are made up of a series of parallel bars that are used to encode data.
 These bars make up what is called a "barcode" or "barcode symbol" which can be read by a barcode scanner (sometimes just called a "scanner").
 All barcodes have four parts:

 In this article, we are going to compare two popular barcode libraries:

 Enter the project name and select the file path in the appropriate text box.
-Then, click the Create button and select the required .NET Framework.
-The project will now be generated with the structure for the selected application, and, if you have selected the console application, it will open the program.cs file where you can enter the code and build/run the application.
+Click the Create button and select the required .NET Framework.
+The project will now be generated with the structure for the selected application, and, if you have selected the console application, it will open the Program.cs

 The IronBarcode Library can be downloaded and installed in four ways:

-The Visual Studio software provides the NuGet Package manager option to install the package directly to the solution.
-The below screenshot shows how to open the NuGet Package Manager.
+The Visual Studio software provides a NuGet Package Manager option to install the package directly to the solution.
+The screenshot below shows how to open the NuGet Package Manager.

-From the above image, we will get the list of the related search results.
+From the above image, we will get the list of related search results.
 We need to select the required option to install the package to the solution.

-In Visual Studio tools, go to Tools-> NuGet Package manager -> Package manager console
+In Visual Studio tools, go to Tools -> NuGet Package Manager -> Package Manager Console.

 Enter the following line in the console tab: